usdot-fhwa-stol/carma-platform/README.md

 ## Release Notes
 The current version release of the CARMA software platform.
 [CARMA Release Notes](<docs/Release_notes.md>)

-## Architecture & Design
+## Architecture Guide
 The documentation describes the architecture of a single CARMA vehicle.
 There may be several of these vehicles operating in concert, communicating with each other via DSRC or cellular means.
 They can also communicate with roadside infrastructure using DSRC or cellular.
 The communication among software components within a single vehicle, however, is mostly done via the Robot Operating System (ROS) framework.
 There are no ROS communications between neighboring vehicles.
-[CARMA Architecture Guide](https://usdot-carma.atlassian.net/wiki/spaces/CAR/pages/23330913/CARMA+Project+Documentation?preview=/23330913/24838181/CAV%20Platform%20Architecture.docx)
+[CARMA Architecture Guide](https://usdot-carma.atlassian.net/wiki/spaces/CAR/pages/23330913/CARMA+Project+Documentation?preview=/23330913/29589549/CAMAR%20Platform%20Architecture.docx)

+## Design Guide
+The Connected and Automated Vehicle (CAV) Platform that is the subject of the STOL II, Task Order 13, and work is being built as a reusable and extensible platform to support research in connected and cooperative vehicle operations over the next several years.
+The architecture for this platform has been described in the CARMA Platform Architecture Document.
+This document picks up from that high level description and presents additional details of both the hardware and software design.
+The design presented here represents an as-built view of the platform, v2.7.2, as of August 2018.

 ## Developers Guide
+This guide describes

 ## Users Guide
 This guide describes the PC configuration steps necessary to install and run the CARMA platform.
 The steps match what the development team performed on their own PCs and some configuration may be different for other users.
 [CARMA User Guide](https://usdot-carma.atlassian.net/wiki/spaces/CAR/pages/23330913/CARMA+Project+Documentation?preview=/23330913/29392940/CARMA%202.7%20USER%20GUIDE.docx)